-While the subspecific taxonomy of the Grey squirrel may be less tumultuous than for the Red, there is an interesting subgeneric peculiarity.
-In his 1880 Catalogue des Mammiferes Vivants et Fossiles [Catalogue of the Living and Fossil Mammals], the late French naturalist Edouard Louis Touessart proposed that some members of the tree squirrels (i.e. Sciurus) should be grouped together into the subgenus Neosciurus (literally, ‘new squirrels’, but probably referring to New World squirrels).
-Subsequent re-workings of squirrel taxonomy led to this subgenus being discarded.
+While the subspecific taxonomy of the Grey squirrel may be less complex, there is an interesting subgeneric peculiarity.
+In his 1880 Catalogue des Mammiferes Vivants et Fossiles [Catalogue of the Living and Fossil Mammals], the late French naturalist Edouard Louis Touessart proposed that some members of the tree squirrels (i.e. Sciurus) should be grouped together into the subgenus Neosciurus (literally, “new squirrels”, but probably referring to New World squirrels).
+Touessart didn't justify his reasoning for this grouping and over subsequent re-workings of squirrel taxonomy this subgenus was discarded, until the mid-twentieth century.

-In his 1953 A Field Guide to the Mammals of Britain and Europe, however, Frederik Hendrik van den Brink not only resurrected Neosciurus, but also gave it generic status and allocated it monotypically to the Grey squirrel.
-In other words, rather than following the previous schemes, which place the Grey squirrel with all the other living tree squirrels (as Sciurus carolinensis), van den Brink considered that it was sufficiently different to warrant being placed in its own private genus, as Neosciurus carolinensis.
-Unfortunately, quite why van den Brink considered this justifiable is something that he has probably taken to his grave – he doesn’t state his reasoning in the book and I’m not aware of any evidence to support his conclusion, even at a subgeneric level.
+In A Field Guide to the Mammals of Britain and Europe, published in 1953, Frederik Hendrik van den Brink not only resurrected Neosciurus, but elevated it to generic status and allocated it monotypically to the Grey squirrel.
+In other words, rather than following the previous schemes, which place the Grey squirrel with all the other living tree squirrels as Sciurus carolinensis, van den Brink considered it sufficiently different to warrant being placed in its own private genus, as Neosciurus carolinensis.
+Unfortunately, quite why van den Brink considered this justifiable is something that he probably took to his grave—he doesn't state his reasoning in the book, and I'm not aware of any evidence to support his application of Neosciurus, even at a subgeneric level.

 Although no thoroughly satisfactory scheme has yet been put forth to group the rodents, for the purposes of this summary I will follow the scheme laid out by Malcolm McKenna and Susan Bell in their Classification of Mammals Above the Species Level.
 Ergo, that which follows is the most widely accepted and best-supported taxonomic scheme for Red and Grey squirrels.